 However, sunflower oil does not contain omega 3 fatty acids.
 And omega 6 fatty acids are only healthy if there is a healthy relationship with omega 3 fatty acids.

 Because in many foods omega 6 fatty acids are used, this ratio is not good in our Western diet.
 Omega 6 then works correctly stimulating inflammation.
 By using sunflower oil this ratio only gets worse and you saddle your body with an overdose of omega 6 fatty acids.

-You can therefore better use coconut oil for baking, roasting and deep-frying.
+You can, therefore, better use coconut oil for baking, roasting and deep-frying.
 And for cold use, such as in salads, you better use olive oil.
-More about this in video below:
+More about this in the video below:

 What Is The Best Oil For Deep-Frying?

 Whether it is coincidence or not, nature seems to us with the shape of walnuts, curves and wrinkles, wanting to reveal that these are good for the brain.
 They are the omega 3 fatty acids and antioxidants in walnuts that are so good for the functioning of our brain (source, source, source, source, source).

 Per 100 grams walnuts are good for 9 grams of omega 3 (ALA) fatty acids and are also a good source of dietary fibers and proteins.
 Because walnuts are so rich in fatty acids they are also very high in calories, keep this in mind if you have to pay attention to the line.

 Although nuts are often said to be rich in omega 3, it is really only the walnuts that jump above it.
 Other nutty species that have a fairly high omega 3 are pecans (986 mg / 100 grams) and macadamia nuts (206 mg / 100 grams).

 Almonds contain no omega 3 fatty acids and cashew nuts at all.
 This does not make almonds unhealthy or so.
 As a rule, all nuts are good for your health.
 You do not need them for your omega 3 fatty acids.